By Kyle Means (@Wrk_Wrt)

 To be 14 years old and into Hip-Hop is a powerful thing, maybe one of the most powerful forces there is low key.

-Depending on when you were 14 your love of Hip-Hop may have been the cause of you ending any and every text message or social media post with a Drake lyric you’ve deemed as the most rock solid philosophy you’ve ever heard and ever will heard, or it may have been the cause for you to bomb every empty wall within a six block radius with the phrases “Paid In Full” or “Criminal Minded, you been blinded…”
+Depending on when you were 14 your love of Hip-Hop may have been the cause of you ending any and every text message or social media post with a Drake lyric you’ve deemed as the most rock solid philosophy you’ve ever heard and ever will hear.
+Or, it may have been the cause for you to bomb every empty wall within a six block radius with the phrases “Paid In Full” or “Criminal Minded, you been blinded…”

 Regardless of what era you entered into the “music speaks to my soul” phase, its likely it happened in those heady days when you were transitioning into high school, learning more about the world around you and learning how much bigger it was than you may have known prior.